abhi0504/BMI-Calc-Simple/README.md

 Your challenge is to create a function that takes height and weight as inputs and gives the calculated BMI value as an output.

-NOTE: You do not need to write any alerts or prompts.
-Your code should only contain the function.
-You do not need to call the function